Riocontra: Developments of the riocontra

 The riocontra then gradually spread throughout Italy with the advent of trap music, as the language of the youth groups.
-Taking up mechanisms similar to those of verlan, similar jargons have also been established in other Western countries.
+Taking up mechanisms similar to those of French verlan, similar jargons have also been established in other Western countries.
 On the other hand, the trancorio developed in the Mompiano district of Brescia.
-The Milanese rapper Nerone is until now the only one to have experienced the possibility of writing a song almost entirely in Riocontra.
+The Milanese rapper Nerone is until now the only one to have written a song almost entirely in Riocontra.
 The song is ironically titled La Miaccade Llade Scacru, or "La Accademia della Crusca" (Album: Max, 2017) or Foschi al zzoca (schifo al cazzo) (Album: DM EP, 2020).
 The Milanese rapper Lazza usually uses Riocontra in his productions as with the album Zzala.
 Quentin40 and Puritano's Thoiry piece is also of relevance for its jargon based on apocope or shortenings.